mdgolamfardin/Flashcard-Game-French/README.md

 # French Word Flash

-Welcome to the French-Word-Flash repository!
+Welcome to the French-Word-Flash-Card repository!
 This project is designed to help users learn French vocabulary through a digital flashcard application built with Python.
 It presents words in French and asks the user to recall the English translation, excluding words from the dataset that the user gets right.

 ## Project Structure